 In the uninstall programs window: look for any recently installed suspicious applications (for example, "DPS Websafe"), select these entries and click "Uninstall" or "Remove".

-After uninstalling the potentially unwanted applications (which cause browser redirects to the dpswebsafe.com website), scan your computer for any remaining unwanted components.
+After uninstalling the potentially unwanted applications that cause browser redirects to the dpswebsafe.com website, scan your computer for any remaining unwanted components.
 To scan your computer, use recommended malware removal software.

 DPS Websafe browser hijacker removal from Internet browsers: